debesyla/dazniausi-zodziai/docs/prd.md

 FR2: Display loaded words in a sortable table view, allowing sorting by word (A-Z) and frequency count.
 FR3: Include a search bar to filter words by text input.
 FR4: Enable users to download the displayed data in a suitable format (e.g., CSV or JSON).
+FR5: Implement data source switching functionality, allowing users to select between multiple JSON datasets.
+FR6: Translate all UI text to Lithuanian and ensure full localization of the interface.

 ### Non Functional
 NFR1: Page load time must be under 2 seconds for datasets up to 10 files.